DebadritaMahapatra/D.Mahapatra/README.md

    Cyber Security made me fall in love with coding and building exciting products!
 I have a soft spot for technology and communities ❤

 * 🌍  I'm based in Nabadwip, West Bengal, India.
-* 🌍  Currently Studying at University of Engineering and Management
+* 🌍  Currently Studying at JIS College of Engineering
-* ✉  You can contact me at [rajatkundu895@gmail.com](mailto:rajatkundu895@gmail.com)
+* ✉  You can contact me at [mahapatradebadrita@gmail.com](mailto:mahapatradebadrita@gmail.com)
-* 🧠  I'm learning Cyber Security and Kali Linux right now
+* 🧠  I'm learning Computer application,OS,Programming language right now
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow xD
+* ⚡  I have a Computer background, but most of the credit goes to Google and Stack Overflow xD